zestsoftware/zest.releaser/README.rst

 - **lasttagdiff**: small tool that shows the diff of the currently committed trunk with the last released tag.
-Handy for checking whether all the changes are adequately described in the HISTORY.txt/CHANGES.txt.
+Handy for checking whether all the changes are adequately described in the changes file.

 Details